hhhhelenwang/xi-compiler/README.md

 # xi-compiler

-A compiler of the Xi language built with Java.
-Uses JFlex as generating lexer and CUP for generating parser.
+A compiler of Xi language built with Java.
+Uses JFlex for generating lexer and CUP for generating parser.

 To build the compiler:
 ```